 There's also a whole Get Out of Debt section in the Fool's Credit Center, which also makes for an interesting education about the workings of the credit industry.
 You'll have a happier holiday once you realize that all you have to do is seize the reindeer by the horns to regain some control.

 A Debt Turning Point

 Fool contributor Mary Dalrymple welcomes your feedback.
-The Motley Fool has a
+The Motley Fool has a full disclosure policy.

 This feature may not be reproduced or distributed electronically, in print or otherwise without the written permission of uclick and Universal Press Syndicate.